- What does hurricane insurance cover in Florida?

 Note that hurricane coverage as part of homeowners insurance policies does not cover flood damage, such as from storm surges.
 To protect against flood risk, homeowners need to buy separate flood insurance.

-Is hurricane insurance required in Florida?
+Do you have to have hurricane insurance in Florida?

 Hurricane coverage may be required in Florida, depending on the situation.